So you’re interested in backpacking through Bolivia?

 If you travel as a couple, look for “hostals” that are more or less like homestays/BnBs.
 In general, the service is quite minimalist but offer cheap double bedrooms.

 Tips: Even if you don’t like party hostels but still need a nice hot shower and a comfortable bed… you might need to check in into one once in a while.
 Get some earplugs and a sleeping mask for a better night and you’ll be fine!
 We have had good and bad nights.
-It really depends on the people you end up with but in general, the hot shower is worth the lack of tranquillity.
+It really depends on the people you end up with but in general, the hot shower is worth the lack of tranquility.

 A complete guide to the best hostels in Bolivia